nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+* This project also took inspiration from [TeaPet](https://github.com/AY1920S2-CS2103T-W12-2/main) during the implementation of PowerConnect's Storage.

 --------------------------------------------------------------------------------------------------------------------
 <a name = "setting-up-getting-started"/>